pellcorp/creality-wiki/docs/rpi.md

 Work is being done to bring Simple AF to the RPi (and other rpi like sbc)

+## Supported OS

+Simple AF for RPi requires a version of debian 11 or 12 and has only been tested in raspberry pi 3, 4 and 5, it does not matter whether you use 32 or 64 bit OS.
+It is recommended to use the [Rpi Imager](https://www.raspberrypi.com/software/) and choose `Raspberry PI OS Lite (64-bit)` or `Raspberry PI OS (Legacy, 64 bit) Lite`

+Simple AF for RPi will be tested on Orange Pi and other devices in the future, but for now I can only guarantee function on official Rpi devices.

+!!! danger

+    Do not try and install Simple AF for RPi on Mainsail OS or onto an existing klipper environment which has been setup using kiuah

 !!! warning

     The installer assumes rasbian 11 (bulleye) or 12 (bookworm) only